metal3-io/metal3-docs/design/dhcpless_ipam.md

 In future it would be interesting to explore alternative options, for example using [nmstate](https://nmstate.io/) as the DSL where the nmstate CLI tool could interpret the data independent of specific firstboot tool choice.

-This proposal has tries to account for such a future direction, but such implementation would imply pluggable templating which is outside the scope of this change, and may be considered via a future proposal.
+This proposal tries to account for such a future direction, but such implementation would imply pluggable templating which is outside the scope of this change, and may be considered via a future proposal.

 ## Alternatives